rundsk/website/80_Development/00_Architecture/API/Readme.md

 #### But how do `filter` and `search` differ?

-`filter` by default matches on all the node's "visible" attributes, it always returns all matched results without pagination and weighting.
+`filter` by default matches on all the node's "visible" attributes, it always returns all matched results without pagination and weighting (up to 500 results).
 Each result is unique in the set and the total number of results and cannot exceed the number of total nodes in the tree.
 We created `filter` for the purpose to drive the left hand tree navigation of the built-in frontend.